 Tortoises housed in an outdoor enclosure don't need any special light beyond the sun.
 But when they're housed indoors, a UVA/UVB light is necessary for your sulcata tortoise because it won't be getting regular, unfiltered sunlight.
 The light will help your tortoise grow strong bones, avoid disease, and stay healthy.
 Be sure to place the light close enough to your tortoise for it to receive the benefits, following the product instructions.

 Sulcata tortoises prefer a humidity level of around 40 to 55 percent.
 Humidity that’s too high can lead to fungal infections and other issues.
 If you need to raise the humidity, lightly mist the tortoise’s enclosure once or twice a day.

 Food and Water

 Sulcata tortoises are herbivorous, grazing tortoises that need a high-fiber, low-protein diet.
 This can be provided by feeding a variety of grasses and hays (comprising at least 75 percent of their diet), along with some edible weeds and flowers, such as dandelions, clover, endive, and cactus pads.
 Small amounts of other leafy green vegetables are also fine.
-But avoid foods high in oxalates, such as spinach, mustard and beet greens, kale, broccoli and cauliflower.
+Avoid foods high in oxalates, such as spinach, mustard and beet greens, kale, broccoli, and cauliflower.

 Your tortoise will nibble on the grasses and weeds in its environment throughout the day, and you should offer a salad of other leafy greens and vegetables every one to two days.
-Check with your veterinarian to make sure you're offering the proper variety and quantity, as this largely depends on age, size, and health.
+Check with your veterinarian to make sure you're offering the proper variety and quantity, as this largely depends on age, size, and health of your tortoise.

-Many owners supplement the veggies with a calcium and vitamin D3 powder once or twice a week (or as directed).
+Many owners supplement the veggies with a calcium powder once or twice a week (or as directed).
 Do not feed fruits, animal protein, or pelleted tortoise foods from the pet store unless directed by your veterinarian.
-The tortoises get most of their hydration from their food, but you also should include a shallow water dish in their enclosure that you refresh daily.
+Tortoises get most of their hydration from their food, but you also should include a shallow water dish in their enclosure that you refresh daily.

 Common Health and Behavior Problems